 Compounding Pharmacies vs. Regular Pharmacies

-Each person has their own unique set of needs when it comes to their prescriptions, and sometimes commercially manufactured medications are unable to meet those needs.
+Each person has their own unique set of needs when it comes to their prescriptions, and sometimes commercially manufactured medications cannot meet those needs.
 Mainly because commercially manufactured drugs are mass-produced to treat general symptoms rather than address an individual’s specific needs.

 That’s where pharmacy compounding comes in.
 This specific type of pharmacy provides a unique service not offered by traditional pharmacies.
-In fact, out of the 56,000 community-based pharmacies in the US, only about 7,500 of them actually specialize in compounding services.
+In fact, out of the 56,000 community-based pharmacies in the US, only about 7,500 of them specialize in compounding services.

 What is a Compounding Pharmacy?

 Certified compounding pharmacies are staffed with extensively trained pharmacists and experts in the ancient art of mixing, preparing, and packaging compounded medications.
 At a true compounding pharmacy, it’s much more than a simple prescription drop-off/pick-up operation.
 Rather, it’s a place to receive guidance and instruction on how to medicate properly.
 It is a truly personalized experience guided by the principles of specifically addressing individual health concerns through specially formulated health solutions using innovative compounding pharmacy methods.

 Though the practice of compounding is thousands of years old, a modern wellness compounding pharmacy uses the latest in technology to research, formulate, and create the most sophisticated compounding recipes.
 These recipes are unique because compounding pharmacists work with prescribers and doctors to fill in gaps left by mass-produced medications.
 They provide customized solutions specific to the needs of the individual, which can only be met using compounded drugs.